steadybit/definitions/jvm/spring/experiments/downstream-http-client-errors/README.md

 # downstream-http-client-errors

-Simulated downstream HTTP client errors within a service.
-Useful to validate how a service behaves when a downstream HTTP service faces various issues.
+Validate how your service behaves when a downstream HTTP service faces various issues.
+This will simulate downstream HTTP client errors within your service.

 ## Example Service Definition